EugenioTL/Discriminative-Adversarial-Privacy/README.md

 Authors: Eugenio Lomurno, Alberto Archetti, Francesca Ausonio, Matteo Matteucci

+## Introduction
+This repository contains the TensorFlow implementation for "Discriminative Adversarial Privacy," a novel approach to balancing model accuracy and membership privacy in neural networks.
+The implementation showcases how to protect data privacy effectively without significantly compromising model performance.

+## Installation and Requirements
+To set up your environment for using this code, follow these steps:

+1. Install the required libraries using `requirements.txt`:

 ## Citation
 Should you find this repository useful, please consider citing:
 ```bibtex